Abu Salama Hafs ibn Sulayman al-Khallal: Life

 With the Revolution triumphant, Abu Salama was hailed by the troops and people as wazir Al Muhammad ('Helper of the House of Muhammad')—from which the Abbasid vizierate would draw its name a generation later—and took over government, while the followers of the Hashimiyya expected him to reveal the identity of the eagerly awaited 'chosen one'.

 To that end, Abu Salama went to the Khurasani encampment at A'yan, and opened negotiations with various Alid candidates, hoping to become the effective king-maker.
-However, all of the candidates approached—Ja'far al-Sadiq, Abdallah ibn al-Hasan, and Umar ibn Ali ibn al-Hasan—either flatly refused or hesitated to accept and negotiated for better terms.
+However, all of the candidates approached—Ja'far al-Sadiq, Abdallah ibn al-Hasan, and Umar ibn Ali ibn al-Husayn—either flatly refused or hesitated to accept and negotiated for better terms.
 While this went on, one of the Khurasani commanders, Abu'l-Jahm, realised Abu Salama's plans and moved to thwart them: twelve prominent army leaders rode into Kufa, presented themselves to Abu'l-Abbas, and pledged allegiance (bay'ah) to him as caliph.
 Abu Salama had to bow to events, and also recognized Abu'l-Abbas.
 On the next day, 28 November, Abu'l-Abbas was publicly proclaimed caliph with the regnal name of al-Saffah.

 The new caliph retained Abu Salama as his chief minister, but nevertheless remained suspicious of his sincerity, and immediately began planning to eliminate him.
 First he contacted the chief leader of the Revolution and ruler of Khurasan, Abu Muslim, to secure his consent, as Abu Muslim and Abu Salama had been old comrades.
 Abu Muslim not only agreed, but even provided the man to do the job.
 Abu Salama was murdered, and the deed blamed on Kharijite renegades.